 - Galehead Hut, in the midst of the Pemigewasset Wilderness Area

 - Zealand Falls Hut, located next to spectacular waterfalls

 - Mizpah Spring Hut, located near Crawford Notch

-- Lakes of the Clouds Hut, located on the southern shoulder of Mt Washington
+- Lakes of the Clouds Hut, on the southern shoulder of Mt Washington

-- Madison Spring Hut, located at the base of the summit cone of Mt.
+- Madison Spring Hut, at the base of the summit cone of Mt.
 Madison

-- Carter Notch Hut, located at the foot of Carter Dome and Wildcat A
+- Carter Notch Hut, at the foot of Carter Dome and Wildcat Mountain

 All of them were constructed close to the Appalachian Trail to permit hut-to-hut traverses through the White Mountains.
-Inside, hikers sleep in separate male and female bunk rooms that house anywhere from 40 to 90 visitors a night.
-Two meals, breakfast and dinner, are served in a common dining area, and all of the huts have been now upgraded with running water and toilets, but there are no showers or baths.
+Inside, hikers sleep in co-ed bunk rooms that house anywhere from 40 to 96 visitors a night.
+Two meals, breakfast and dinner, are served in a common dining area, and all of the huts have running water and toilets, but there are no showers or baths.

 The huts are manned by workers called croo, formerly called Hut Men, back in the old days when the huts were almost exclusively staffed by men.
 Each hut’s croo is responsible for taking care of guests, cooking meals and educating them about the unique environmental and natural resources in the region.